theRAGEhero/globstory/README.md

 ## Testing

 The project does not yet ship with an automated test suite.
-When updating the front-end, smoke-test the experience by opening `app.html` in a browser, uploading a representative PDF, and confirming that the map interactions still respond to highlighted places and years.
+When updating the front-end, smoke-test the experience by opening `app.html` in a browser and confirming that map interactions respond to highlighted places and years.

 ## License